 Every MWC individual event start will be comprised of only your age/gender category.
 The only exception would be for really small categories (typically only the youngest or eldest categories) might be combined together.
 Most category wave starts are 20-100 skiers in total number.

 Answer: The MWC relays are based exclusively on national teams.
 Meaning that there will only be allowed one team per age/gender category.
 The larger the team size, the tougher the selections will be for relay spots.
-The AXCS National Director will make the decision on relay selections based on performances during the early MWC2018 races plus factoring in results at other recent MWC and National Masters events.
+National Directors for the World Masters Association will make the decisions on relay selections based on performances during the early MWC2018 races plus factoring in results at other recent MWC and National Masters events.

 The relay race itself is 4 x 5km with 2 classic and 2 freestyle legs for every category.
-Generally, if you are one of the top two skiers (either technique) in your age/gender category, you have an excellent shot at being named to a USA relay team.
+Generally, if you are one of the top two skiers (either technique) in your age/gender category, you have an excellent shot at being named to a given national relay team.

 Note that WMA rules allow nations to drop skiers down in age (example: A 50-year old M5 skier could race in the 30-34 M1 relay), but nations cannot race skiers “up” in age (the same M5 could not race on the M6 relay team because he’d be skiing in an older category).
 There are other special relay rules that make team selection quite strategic in many years.

 USA skiers can find out more about the USA relay team selection process via AXCS membership channels.